XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 Goals for this lab:
 - Gain a basic understanding of the *kubectl* tooling for Kubernetes.
-- See what a Node, Deployment, and Pod is.
+- See what a node, deployment and pod is.
-- How to inspect and see the logs of a Pod.
+- How to inspect and see the logs of a pod.
 - Understand how to scale up and down the number of instances of a container.
 - Use a service to define networking.